Asymptotically short generalizations of $t$-design curves: Background and main results

 \section{Background and main results}

-Spherical $t$-designs were introduced by Delsarte, Goethals, and Seidel \cite{Delsarte...77} to be finite subsets of spheres such that any polynomial of degree at most $t$ has the same average on a $t$-design as on the entire sphere.
-These objects are of interest for providing a notion of a ``good'' finite approximation of the sphere and for their connections to other areas of combinatorics \cite{BannaiBannai09}, data analysis on the sphere, numerical analysis, and beyond.
+Spherical $t$-designs were defined by Delsarte, Goethals, and Seidel \cite{Delsarte...77} to be finite subsets of spheres such that any polynomial of degree at most $t$ has the same average on a $t$-design as on the entire sphere.
+These objects are of interest for providing ``good'' finite approximations of the sphere and for their connections to other areas of combinatorics \cite{BannaiBannai09}, data analysis on the sphere, numerical analysis, and beyond.
 Of special interest are optimally small $t$-designs, which generally prove difficult to construct.
 Existence of $t$-designs on $S^d$ for all $t$ and $d$ was proven by Seymour and Zaslavsky \cite[Corollary 1]{SeymourZalavsky84}, but the size of the smallest $t$-design on $S^d$ is open in almost all cases.
-Delsarte, Goethals, and Seidel provided lower bounds of asymptotic order $t^d$ as $t\to\infty$ on the sizes of spherical $t$-designs on $S^d$ for all $t,d\in\Bbb N$ \cite[Definition 5.13]{Delsarte...77}, but even the asymptotic order of size of an optimally small sequence $(X_t)_{t=1}^\infty$ of $t$-designs on $S^d$ as $t\to\infty$ for $d>1$ was a major open problem in the field for decades.
-Progress during this period included work of Mhaskar, Narcowich, and Ward \cite{Mhaskar...01} which showed that there exist \emph{weighted} $t$-designs $(W_t)_{t=0}^\infty$ on $S^d$ (with almost equal weights) satisfying $|W_t|\asymp t^d$ as $t\to\infty$.
-The problem was finally resolved in the unweighted setting when Bondarenko, Radchenko, and Viazovska showed that the lower bounds \cite[Definition 5.13]{Delsarte...77} of Delsarte, Goethals, and Seidel are asymptotically optimal up to constants depending only on $d$, proving that there exist constants $C_d>0$ depending only on $d$ such that for any $C>C_d$ and $t\in\Bbb N_+$, there exists a (unweighted) $t$-design on $S^d$ of size $Ct^{d}$ \cite[Theorem 1]{Bondarenko...13}.
+Delsarte, Goethals, and Seidel provided lower bounds (of asymptotic order $t^d$ as $t\to\infty$) on the sizes of spherical $t$-designs on $S^d$ for all $t,d\in\Bbb N_+$ \cite[Theorems 5.11, 5.12]{Delsarte...77}, but even the asymptotic order of size of an optimally small sequence $(X_t)_{t=1}^\infty$ of $t$-designs on $S^d$ as $t\to\infty$ for $d>1$ was a major open problem for decades.
+This problem was resolved when Bondarenko, Radchenko, and Viazovska showed that the lower bounds of Delsarte, Goethals, and Seidel are asymptotically optimal up to constants $C_d$ depending only on $d$, proving that for any $t\in\Bbb N_+$ and any integer $C\geq C_dt^d$, there exists a $t$-design on $S^d$ of size $C$ \cite[Theorem 1]{Bondarenko...13}.